-Joe Micon is the Executive Director of the Lafayette Urban Ministry.
+Joe Micon served as the Executive Director of the Lafayette Urban Ministry.
 LUM is an organization of 47 Greater Lafayette area churches that serves as a social safety net for at-risk children and low-income families.
 He has a Bachelor’s Degree in Applied Sociology from Purdue University (1980) and a Master of Social Work Degree from Indiana University (1983).

 Joe is our retired Indiana State Representative from West Lafayette – serving two terms from 2004 to 2008.
 While at the Statehouse, Joe served as Vice Chair of the Indiana House Education Committee.
 He is also a past President of the Warren County Council, serving from 1998 to 2002.